TheThinkingHome/Automations/blueprints/automation/sentinel_notify.md

 The form is organized into sections:

-1. **Mode**, choose Battery or Entity.
-2. **Sensors and Memory**, pick your Sentinel sensor(s) of the chosen family, the to-do list, and the helper you created.
+1. **Mode, Sensors, and Memory**, everything that defines this copy: the family, your Sentinel sensor(s), the to-do list, the helper, and the battery-only offline toggle.
-3. **Battery Settings**, an optional toggle used only in Battery mode.
-4. **Notification Targets and Style**, where and how to send, including the high- and normal-priority lists.
+2. **Notification Targets and Style**, where and how to send, including the high- and normal-priority lists.
-5. **Quiet Hours**, an optional window that holds normal-priority pushes overnight.
+3. **Quiet Hours**, an optional window that holds normal-priority pushes overnight.
-6. **Daily Reminder**, the optional once-a-day send, its mode, and its time.
+4. **Daily Reminder**, the optional once-a-day send, its mode, and its time.
-7. **Advanced**, the broken-Sentinel debounce, an optional source refresh, and debug logging.
+5. **Advanced**, the notification tag, the broken-Sentinel debounce, an optional source refresh, and debug logging.

-The Battery Settings section applies only to Battery mode; in Entity mode, leave it alone.
-Entity mode has no extra options of its own, the sensor decides what is flagged, and this companion reports it.
+Entity mode has no options of its own, the sensor decides what is flagged and this companion reports it; the one battery-only toggle is labeled as such.

 ## Parameters